Nowalski/ETCMCv2_VPN_Software/README.md

 After the script completes it will output a JSON string.
 Copy it into the Server Manager under **Add a server**.

-to Manage the Server on ur VM a Manage Server was madee
+to Manage the Server on ur VM a Manage Server Script was made

 ```bash
 bash <(curl -sSL https://raw.githubusercontent.com/Nowalski/ETCMCv2_VPN_Software/main/manage.sh)